2026 Buyer's Guide · Ecommerce QA

 Over time, QA builds deeper automation, expands integration coverage, and delivers release-readiness reporting and peak-season preparation.

-How Ecommerce QA Staff Augmentation Partners Were Scored
+How Were Ecommerce QA Staff Augmentation Partners Scored?

 Weights reflect what matters most in commerce QA delivery: domain knowledge and testing depth are weighted higher than breadth or scalability.
 This intentionally favors commerce-specialized firms over general QA staffing companies.